kaileeagray/kg_cal/notes.md

 + create repeating events -- use date-range-picker from driftingruby?
 + multi day events auto move to first day of event -- fix so that view goes to day in which event was clicked

-+ enhance mobile view -- bootstrap helped, but need to long press to create events add + or something to more easily add. maybe change add event so user could also click another link to create event in addition to inline event

 + in week view, if user clicks on a time slot, open that slot in day view, then build appointment prompt

 + ?blank events?

-+ ability to edit in-line
++ ability to edit in modal
 + easier editing of exact times
 + edit length of multi day events

-+ check on ability to create overlapping appointments
++ add + or something to more easily add. maybe change add event so user could also click another link to create event in addition to inline event

++ enhance mobile view -- bootstrap helped, but need to long press to create events